transdigiware/blockchain/reference/sysdig.md

    For more information about configuring notifications, see [Working with notification channels](/docs/Monitoring-with-Sysdig?topic=Sysdig-notifications#notifications).

-2. If you return to one of the dashboards that you created, you can click on the action menu in the upper right corner for any panel, CPU %, Memory  and then **Create Alert**.
+2. If you return to one of the dashboards that you created, you can click on the action menu in the upper right corner for any panel, and then click **Create Alert** from the drop-down menu.

    ![Sysdig alerts](../images/configure-sysdig-alert.png){: caption="Figure 4.
 Sysdig alerts" caption-side="bottom"}